Tortar/PowerPointAudio-Extractor/README.md

 <b>Tecnical details </b>

-Make sure to have installed pydub, shutil and zipfile modules on your computer.
+Make sure to have installed zipfile and pydub modules on your computer.
 You can install them via commands prompt with :
 <figure><pre><code> - pip install name_module </code></pre></figure>